 Directed by Theodore Gershuny from a script by Ira Teller and Jeffrey Konvitz (The Sentinel), Silent Night, Bloody Night distinguishes itself from its counterparts in other ways too.
 First, the movie is told via flashbacks.
 Since the film is narrated by “The Final Girl” (director Gershuny’s then wife, beloved cult actor Mary Woronov, Death Race 2000 and Eating Raoul), we know exactly who is going to survive the carnage.

 More significant, Silent Night, Bloody Night takes itself quite seriously and that’s interesting in itself.
 In truth, the overly-convoluted storyline plays at times like a straight gothic drama with sporadic moments of violence.
 The fact that this isn’t a slasher in classic tradition will undoubtedly turn some viewers off.
-However, I (sort of) enjoyed the movie precisely because it doesn’t really follow the “rules” of the subgenre.
+However, I enjoyed the movie precisely because it doesn’t really follow the “rules” of the subgenre.

 Finally, in contrast to the teen-oriented slashers of the ’70s and ’80s, the cast is mostly composed of old pros.
 In what appears to be a nod to Janet Leigh’s Marion Crane, top-billed Patrick O’Neal (The Stepford Wives) has a small role as a lawyer who mysteriously “vanishes.”
 Veteran character actors Walter Abel (Island in the Sky) and Philip Bruns (Flashdance) have key supporting roles.
 John Carradine (The Grapes of Wrath) plays a newspaper editor.
 They all add an air of credibility to the proceedings.